-The field of Chinese as a foreign language (CFL) in the past decades has been expanding rapidity at the beginning and intermediate levels; yet it is lacking in scholarship on the true advanced level both in theory building and research-supported curriculum and material development.
+The field of Chinese as a foreign language (CFL) in the past decades has been expanding rapidly at the beginning and intermediate levels, yet it is lacking in scholarship on the true advanced level both in theory building and research-supported curriculum and material development.
 This book argues that it is time for CFL to go beyond merely satisfying the desire of gazing at the other, whether it is curiosity about the other or superiority over the other, to focusing on learning to work with the other.
-It reimagines the filed as co-constructing a transcultural Third Space where learners are becoming experts in negotiating intentions and expectations in another culture.
-It presents a range of research-based CFL pedagogical scholarship and practices especially relevant to advanced level and to the goal of enabling learners to go pass fans or critics to become actors/players in the game of cross-lingual and intercultural cooperation.
+It reimagines the field as co-constructing a transcultural Third Space where learners are becoming experts in negotiating intentions and expectations in another culture.
+It presents a range of research-based CFL pedagogical scholarship and practices especially relevant to the advanced level and to the goal of enabling learners to go past fans or critics to become actors/players in the game of cross-lingual and intercultural cooperation.

 Table of contents

 List of Tables

 Introduction: Third Space and Chinese language pedagogy: possibilities of and paths to cross-lingual and cross-cultural cooperation